FuzzyGamesOn/RE2R_AP_World/README.md

 2. Take the example YAML file from the most recent Release here and put it in the `Players` folder of your normal AP install.
 3. In your normal AP install, run `ArchipelagoGenerate.exe`.
 It will place the generated multiworld in the `output` folder.
 4. If you want to host the multiworld on the AP website, upload the zip that was generated in the `output` folder.
+5. If you want to host the multiworld locally, run `ArchipelagoServer.exe` and choose the zip that was generated in the `output` folder.

 ## What scenarios does this support?
 Currently, only Leon's 1st / A scenario is supported.